Whose sport is it?

 The dilemma then is how to race frequently without over-racing.
 The answer is to prioritise.
-This has athletes setting their own priorities before the season starts so coaching and training can be planned around the important races.
+This has athletes setting their priorities before the season starts, so coaching and training can be planned around the important races.

-An effective system is based simply on a 1-2-3 grading.
+An effective system is based on a 1-2-3 grading.
 Before the season starts the athletes go through the season programme and mark races as a 1, 2 or 3.
 A "1" is an important race, one they want to do their best in.
 A "2" is a race they will run hard but not freshen up or mentally motivate themselves for.
 Then there are the "3" races, events of little importance that the athlete wants to do or support but where the result is of little importance, even to the extent of taking the race easy.

-Mental fatigue (staleness) has as big an influence on performance as physical fatigue (overtraining).
+Mental fatigue (staleness) has a significant influence on performance as physical fatigue (overtraining).
 An athlete cannot mentally motivate him or herself for every race, nor can they peak and freshen up for all races (they would never get any training done).
 The idea is to have athletes choose their events and do brilliantly in the important ones rather than mediocre in all.
 It is their sport and their choices.

 This article first appeared in: